bjornspockeli/nordic_workshop/README.md

 ## Workshop Software

-The tasks in this course requires that you download software, e.g. SKD, IDEs, MDKs and command-line tools.
+The tasks in this course requires that you download software, e.g. SDK, IDEs, MDKs and command-line tools.
 The nRF5x SDK supports the Keil uVision IDE, IAR and gcc(using makefiles) out-of-the box.

 If you're looking for alternatives to the IDEs mentioned above, then I recommend taking a look at [Segger Embedded Studio](https://devzone.nordicsemi.com/blogs/1032/segger-embedded-studio-a-cross-platform-ide-w-no-c/).